ray2day/ray2day/README.md

-Hello,
+Hello and welcome to my GitHub,

+Thank you for reading!
 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day).

 Since the 80's I am using computers, starting with MSX (mid 80's), DOS PC's (late 80's) and after that (since the 90's) I mainly worked with Apple computers for my graphic profession.